kubernetes-sigs/cluster-api/docs/book/src/clusterctl/overview.md

 The `clusterctl` CLI tool handles the lifecycle of a Cluster API [management cluster].

-The `clusterctl` user interface is specifically designed for providing a simple "day 1 experience" and a quick start with Cluster API; it automates fetching the YAML files defining [provider components] and installing them.
+The `clusterctl` command line interface is specifically designed for providing a simple "day 1 experience" and a quick start with Cluster API; it automates fetching the YAML files defining [provider components] and installing them.

 Additionally it encodes a set of best practices in managing providers, that helps the user in avoiding